Somsubhra/ReadabilityScore/README.md

 Readability Score
 ==============

 Generating a readability model from language features using correlation and Linear Regression and then calculating Readability Score for Gujarati.
-Includes a sylabbification module as well.
+Includes a syllable counting module as well.

 Prerequisites
 ==============